-Of special note here is the tapestry done by Jacinta Kunic-Mijovic.
-Jacinta waited 25 years for her husband to return from sea.
+Of special note here is the tapestry by Hijacinte Kunic-Mijovic who waited 25 years for her husband to return from sea.

 While waiting, she sewed this intricate tapestry until she couldn’t see anymore.
 It’s got threads of gold and silver through it, but not just those.
 She used her own hair for the angels’ hair.
 You'll see the hair starts out brown and gradually turns grey.

 This is one of the museum's most treasured pieces.